tillkuhn/angkor/tools/imagine/README.md

 go run main.go
 ```

-# Other things to do with imaging
+# Do nice things with imaging
 ```
 // Crop the original image to 300x300px size using the center anchor. src = imaging.CropAnchor(src, 300, 300, imaging.Center)